 Transfer Credit into Doctoral Programs

-A maximum of 30 units of graduate coursework may be accepted.
+A maximum of 30 units of graduate coursework and no more than 25% of a doctoral program’s total unit requirement may be accepted.
 Required petitions for transfer credit for previous coursework will vary by program.
 Advanced standing doctoral programs that require applicants to already have a master’s degree for admission have a lower limit on transfer credits that varies based on the length of the program.
-No more than 25% of a doctoral program’s total unit requirement may be met with transfer credits.

 EdS Program Transfer Policy for Alumni of MAE School Counseling and School Psychology Programs

 Alumni who graduated from CSOE’s Master’s of Arts in Education-School Counseling with Pupil Personnel Services Credential or Master’s of Arts in Education-School Psychology with Pupil Personnel Services Credential during academic years 2017-2018, 2018-2019, and 2019-2020 are eligible to apply their units toward the Education Specialist in School Psychology with Pupil Personnel Services Credential and Emphasis in Applied Behavior Analysis or with Emphasis in School Based Mental Health degree programs.
 Eligibility and number of credits applied will be at the sole discretion of Alliant International University.